 The CPAP support line continues to operate as normal on 01223 638526.

-All patients attending clinic may bring one person with them to their appointment.
+All patients attending our thoracic oncology clinic may bring one person with them to their appointment.
 Our lung cancer pathway has remained open, including appointments, diagnostic services and surgery.

 There are restrictions on the number of outpatients that we can bring into Royal Papworth Hospital in order to keep all patients within the hospital safe.